-Dreaming Collective is a collaborative, distributed research and art studio that centers dreams as a source for alternate world-making and liberatory imagination.
+Dreaming Collective is a collaborative, distributed research and design studio that centers dreams as a source for alternate world-making and liberatory imagination.

-But it is also a deeply intimate project that explores my own experiences, those of complete strangers, and of potential collaborators (like you).
-The project’s aim is to disrupt utopia/dystopia narratives that permeate thinking among designers, architects, futurists, technologists, innovators and future workers by developing new research tools based in art and conversational intimacy.
+Our aim is to disrupt utopia/dystopia narratives that permeate thinking among designers, architects, futurists, technologists, innovators and future workers by developing new research tools based in art and conversational intimacy.
+It is also a deeply intimate project that explores the vulnerability of conversations, the commonality of shared and private experiences, including those of complete strangers, and of potential collaborators (like you).

 The project aims to explore alternatives to our lived reality from a non-technological standpoint by centering the potential of dreams rather than networks, code, or hardware.
 Nobody dreams about their phone.
 And yet, in the 21st century the amount of labor, knowledge, and capital being pooled into building virtual infrastructure feels infinite.